toughIQ/fishnet/README.md

    Not yet available for 2.x.

-3. Run to donate your CPU time.
+3. Run to donate CPU time:

    ```sh
    fishnet --auto-update